What Is Dialysis?

 Peritoneal dialysis (PD) filters blood by flowing a cleansing solution into your abdominal cavity through a surgically-inserted catheter, then draining the solution and toxins a few hours later.
 PD therapy may be performed several times a day or overnight while the patient is asleep.

-The Mount Sinai Kidney Center offers peritoneal dialysis in its Home Peritoneal Dialysis Program, which equips and trains patients to perform peritoneal dialysis on their own.
+The Mount Sinai Kidney Center offers Peritoneal Dialysis (PD) and Home Hemodialysis (HHD) in its Home Dialysis Program, which equips and trains patients to perform peritoneal dialysis on their own.

 B1 Hemodialysis Unit